yok2086/tp/docs/UserGuide.md

 ```
 Description:
 Automatically generates your shopping list by comparing your current ingredient stock with preset low-stock alerts.
 This command calculates the required amount for each ingredient that needs replenishment.
+Original shopping list
+will be cleared before automatic generation of updated shopping list.

 #### **removeShoppingItem**
 Command: